Image

 Self Help Africa planting in Kenya and Uganda

-The Silky Oak is an erect, single-stemmed tree typically reaching 20-30 m tall and 80 cm in diameter.
+Also known as 'griveria' locally, the Silky Oak is an erect, single-stemmed tree typically reaching 20-30 m tall and 80 cm in diameter.
 Grevillea is one of the most important trees to grow, and be planted in the tropical highlands of East and Central Africa.

 It is commonly planted as a boundary tree around the perimeter of small farms, in a single row at 2-2.5 m spacing.
 It is also planted in rows between small fields, and as scattered individuals over crops such as coffee and maize.